Kandemirryigit/Tip-Calculator/README.md

 -the final project looks like this.
--ı used https://ascii.co.uk/art to create logo of "TİP CALCULATOR" -The main idea of project is operation the total pay and find how much money each person will pay.
+-ı used https://patorjk.com/software/taag/#p=display&f=Ogre&t= to create logo of "TIP CALCULATOR" -The main idea of project is operation the total pay and find how much money each person will pay.